 (Bowen Island) and Langdale (Sunshine Coast).
 It comes as a surprise to

-instead need to go to Tsawassen Ferry Terminal, located 1.5 - 2.5 hours
+instead, need to go to Tsawwassen Ferry Terminal, located 1.5 - 2.5 hours

 (depending on traffic) away in Delta, near the US border.
 Another option

 Victoria.
-You can also take a ferry to Nanaimo from Tsawassen.
+You can also take a ferry to Nanaimo from Tsawwassen.